Regenerative Agriculture: Healing the Soil to Save the Planet Beneath our feet lies a silent, living universe—soil. This complex ecosystem...

 multiple levels:

-Growing multiple crops together in the same space (e.g., planting corn
+- Polycultures/Intercropping: Growing multiple crops together in the same space

-with beans and squash – the "Three Sisters" method).
-This
+(e.g., planting corn with beans and squash – the "Three

-Incorporating perennial plants (grasses, shrubs, trees) into agricultural
+- Perennial Integration: Incorporating perennial plants (grasses, shrubs,

-Creating habitat corridors, hedgerows, wetlands, and insectary strips
+- Landscape Diversity: Creating habitat corridors, hedgerows, wetlands,

-within farms to support beneficial insects, birds, pollinators, and other
+and insectary strips within farms to support beneficial insects, birds,

 - Maintain Living Roots

-soil needs living roots as much as possible.
-Roots exude carbon-rich
+Healthy soil needs living roots as much as possible.
+Roots exude

-compounds (exudates) that feed soil microbes, particularly mycorrhizal
+carbon-rich compounds (exudates) that feed soil microbes, particularly

-fungi.
-This symbiotic relationship is fundamental to soil health.
+mycorrhizal fungi.
+This symbiotic relationship is fundamental to soil

 rotations ensure roots are growing in the soil for as many months of the